COVID-19: managing isolation, quarantine or lockdown in your family

 - Cooking with kids and teenagers

-A family movie night can be a treat during lockdown or home quarantine.
+A family movie night can be a treat during isolation, quarantine or lockdown.
 Search more than 1000 movie reviews of newer releases and old favourites by genre, classification and age to find the right movie for your family.

 How can I make sure my children use screens in healthy ways?

-Screen use can be part of a healthy lifestyle during lockdown or home quarantine.
+Screen use can be part of a healthy lifestyle during isolation, quarantine or lockdown.
 The key things are that children enjoy a variety of activities, both with and without screens, and that they use quality content:

 - Preschooler screen time: tips for balance